SoloDevNZ/hashnode/clgmc1fyx0050hgnve0jp99rl.md

 LXD stands for LinuX Daemon and is pronounced: "lexdee".
 This is a container manager that runs as a background process.
 It is a tool that helps me manage the containers that I "spin up", "tear down", and use.

-LXC stands for Linux Container and is pronounced: "lexsee".
+LXC stands for LinuX Container and is pronounced: "lexsee".
 These are operating system-level virtualization instances that can run concurrently on a single host.
 These use the Linux kernel of the host system to reduce the overhead of running multiple, isolated occurances.

 > NOTE: I can also spin up a virtual machine by using the `--vm` flag.
 When they're initialised, virtual machines download a different kernel so it can be used *within* the container itself.
 Virtual machines are useful when I need functionality that is not supported by the host kernel, or when I want to run a completely different operating system.